2alheure/go_standard_auth_api/README.md

 It includes a handling for login, registering, recovering and getting information on an account.
 It creates and uses a token.

+It has been inspired by [https://medium.com/@adigunhammedolalekan/build-and-deploy-a-secure-rest-api-with-go-postgresql-jwt-and-gorm-6fadf3da505b](the article of Adigun Hammed Olalekan).
+Go check his work.

 ## Init the project
 In order for the project to run, you need to set up your environment.
 To do so, please create a file named `my.env` at the root of the project, following the same pattern as the provided `.env` file.
 Then you can `go build` the app.